 According the CEDR Mediation audit – 10,000 commercial mediations were performed in 2016, an increase of 5%.
 There is trend to solve disputes as smoothly as possible.
-Disputes raise concerns about the cost of litigation, loss of reputation and loss of time and energy.
+Business disputes raise concerns about the cost of litigation, loss of reputation and loss of time and energy.

-Here are some tips to help your business solve disputes.
+Here are some tips to help you solve business disputes.

 Choose your legal proceedings